 City of Concord - Vendor Guide

 The purpose of this guide is to help potential vendors understand City of Concord's purchasing practices and to answer general questions about doing business with the City.
 For the brochure, see How To Do Business with the City of Concord.
 The City's goal is to provide assistance to vendors in understanding our bidding and procurement requirements in order to conduct business in accordance to all applicable laws.
-The City purchases a wide variety of materials, equipment, and services using a centralized purchasing process managed by the Purchasing Department.
+The City purchases a wide variety of materials, equipment, and services using a centralized purchasing process managed by the Purchasing Division.
+However, some of the purchasing and bidding process may be decentralized and handled by the Department(s) as applicable.
 The City's purchasing policies comply with all City, State, and Federal regulations.

 Please click on the link below for the information you need:

 - Availability of Funds

 - Bid Opening/Submittal Locations

 - Ethics and Standards of Practice

 - Local Vendor Preference

 - Mission Statement

 - Policies And Procedures